ccmlab-ubc/lab-manual/lab-philosophy.md

 - Come in every week and commit enough time to get work done
 - If you are earning course credit, you should also attend lab meetings (as your schedule permits), present at 1 lab meeting, and submit a write-up of your research work by the end of the semester

+---
 ## Acknowledgments
-Thanks to the following people for sharing their lab webpages and manuals:
+Thanks to the following people for sharing their helpful thoughts on running a lab:
 - [Mariam Aly](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf)
 - [Gunnar Blohm](http://compneurosci.com/wiki/index.php/Main_Page)
 - [Wei Ji Ma](https://www.cns.nyu.edu/malab/lablife.html)